EdoardoVigano/Chemical-Resolver/README.md

 ## How to use the tool
 1. Download from [here](https://marionegri-my.sharepoint.com/:f:/g/personal/edoardo_vigano_marionegri_it/EqIQx_zL3gFMkFSc18cjKOIBy0SPYDs2z1yqRkgTELtkmg) all folders and unzip all files.
 2. Open the Dist/ChemicalResolverEXE.exe
-3. Click on “Load File” and load the list of chemicals in .xlsx format.
+3. Click on __“Load File”__ and load the list of chemicals in .xlsx format.
 This file must have a header.
 The tool considered only the first column.
-4. Select the type of input in “Input Identifier”
+4. Select the type of input in _“Input Identifier”_

 <p align="center">
   <img width="622" height="427" src="IMG_CR/Picture1b.png">
 </p>

-5. Select the output in “Output Identifier”
+5. Select the output in _“Output Identifier”_
-6. Then, click on “Start Resolver” to start the research.
+6. Then, click on __“Start Resolver”__ to start the research.
 You must wait for the following window to come out before you can see the results!

 <p align="center">
   <img width="400" height="121" src="IMG_CR/Picture2.png">
 </p>

-7. Go to “Chemical Output” and click on “Show Results”.
-You can save in a .xlsx file all results by clicking on “Save File”.
+7. Go to __“Chemical Output”__ and click on __“Show Results”__.
+You can save in a .xlsx file all results by clicking on __“Save File”__.

 <p align="center">
   <img width="622" height="427" src="IMG_CR/Picture3.png">
 </p>

-8. In “Physico-Chemical properties” you can calculate some descriptors useful from the SMILES, such as the Molecular Weight (MW).
-You can select one descriptor or “All” descriptors.
-Click on the “Start calculation” button to start the calculation, then on “Save descriptor” to save the .xlsx file.
+8. In __“Physico-Chemical properties”__ you can calculate some descriptors useful from the SMILES, such as the Molecular Weight (MW).
+You can select one descriptor or _“All”_ descriptors.
+Click on the __“Start calculation”__ button to start the calculation, then on __“Save descriptor”__ to save the .xlsx file.
 If you want the previous research and the descriptors in one file, you can click on “Save file” to obtain one single file with all information you want.

 <p align="center">
   <img width="622" height="427" src="IMG_CR/Picture5.png">
 </p>

-9. On "Statistics" you can see the percentage of compounds (of all identifiers) that each database was able to find and the percentage of molecules for which it was possible to calculate each descriptor.
+9. On __"Statistic"__ you can see the percentage of compounds (of all identifiers) that each database was able to find and the percentage of molecules for which it was possible to calculate each descriptor.

-10. Before starting the new research, click on “Clean Work”
+10. Before starting the new research, click on __“Clean Work”__

 ### Other functionalities
-By clicking on the identifier, you can search for one single molecule and save the result.
-In this way, a new window is open, and you can start the single search by clicking on “Search in database” (on NCI); you can also see the molecule structure after having searched for the SMILES.
-You can save the result by clicking on “Save”.
+By double clicking on the identifier, you can search for one single molecule and save the result.
+In this way, a new window is open, and you can start the single search by clicking on _“Search in database”_ (on NCI); you can also see the molecule structure after having searched for the SMILES.
+You can save the result by clicking on _“Save”_.

 <p align="center">
   <img width="450" height="415" src="IMG_CR/Picture4.png">
 </p>

-In the "Add Chemical" section, you can upload an additional chemical before the research, using the same identifier chosen.
+In the _"Add Chemical"_ section, you can upload an additional chemical before the research, using the same identifier chosen.

-On "Search Box" you can search for a chemical identifier in the loaded list
+On _"Search Box"_ you can search for a chemical identifier in the loaded list

 # Contacts